 For patients with pulmonary sarcoidosis, the primary goal of treatment is typically to improve the patient’s quality of life.
 Treatment involves managing the inflammation associated with granuloma formation and preventing the development of more permanent fibrosis and impairment of lung function.
 Efzofitimod (ATYR1923) may provide a therapeutic benefit in pulmonary sarcoidosis by providing an immunomodulatory function to help resolve inflammation.
 Moreover, the mechanism of action of efzofitimod in T-cells and macrophages potentially overlaps with the cellular pathology observed in pulmonary sarcoidosis.
 In preclinical studies, efzofitimod has been observed to attenuate T-cell activation and inhibit cytokines and chemokines involved in regulation of inflammatory responses, while also modulating macrophage endosome maturation.
 We have discovered that NRP2 is up-regulated during activation of myeloid cells including macrophages, dendritic cells and neutrophils, and that efzofitimod can bind to NRP2 on these cell types.
 We have also shown that the active portion of efzofitimod has the ability to disrupt sarcoid granuloma formation in vitro.
 Furthermore, efzofitimod has been observed to significantly reduce inflammation-dependent pulmonary fibrosis and improve respiratory function in animal models of ILD.
 Accordingly, these data suggest that by inhibiting the inflammatory portion of the fibrotic cascade, efzofitimod could prove a safer, potentially more effective alternative to oral corticosteroids and other immunosuppressive therapies currently used to treat patients with pulmonary sarcoidosis.

-We recently reported positive results from a Phase 1b/2a clinical trial evaluating efzofitimod in patients with pulmonary sarcoidosis.
+We previously reported positive results from a Phase 1b/2a clinical trial evaluating efzofitimod in patients with pulmonary sarcoidosis.
 Click here to learn more.
 Based on these findings, we are evaluating efzofitimod in patients with pulmonary sarcoidosis in a global Phase 3 study known as EFZO-FIT™.
-To learn more about this study, please visit www.efzofit.com.
+This study recently completed enrollment.
+Topline data from the study are expected in the third quarter of 2025.